Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Monitor project progress
 ````````````````````````
-By any moment of the sprint, the development team can monitor the sprint or release progress with overview tab.
+At any moment of the sprint, the development team can monitor the sprint or release progress with overview tab.

 With the burnup and burndown view, you can see how your on going work is progressing.